What are tactical nuclear weapons and how might Putin use them?

 No one has ever used a tactical nuclear weapon in combat.
 Both the U.S. and the Soviet Union developed them early on during the Cold War as a method of deterrence.
 The NATO allies had them in Europe as part of their "flexible response" strategy to show the Soviet Union and its allies that any conflict, even one with conventional weapons, could have nuclear consequences.

-It could be a smaller number than the estimated over 70,000 people who were killed immediately when the U.S. bombed Hiroshima.
+There is a wide range.
+Over 70,000 people are estimated to have died immediately when the U.S. bombed Hiroshima.
 Thousands of others later died due to poisoning from the radiation.

-Tactical nuclear weapons, by design, do not have as much radioactive fallout, since they are used against a specific target, but there is still some.
+Tactical nuclear weapons, by design, do not have as much radioactive fallout, since they are used against a specific target, but there is still some fallout.

-Nuclear historian Alex Wellerstein has built a simulation called NukeMap to estimate the effects of other nuclear strikes.
+Nuclear historian Alex Wellerstein has built a simulation called NukeMap to estimate the effects of nuclear strikes.
 According to NukeMap, if the Davy Crockett, the smallest U.S.nuke ever produced, were to be used on a neighborhood in Washington, D.C., it would kill 3,270 people and injure 3,620.
-Other tactical nuclear weapons are larger than the Crockett and would result in a more devastating total.
+Other tactical nuclear weapons are larger and would result in a more devastating death toll.

 How many tactical nuclear weapons are there now?